 LinkedIn is a business-oriented social media site that is primarily used for professional networking.

-A keyword-driven phrase (e.g., “CNC machining shop in Wisconsin,”) that is specific to what you are selling.
+A keyword-driven phrase (e.g., “CNC machining shop in NYC”) that is specific to what you are selling.
 Because of their specificity, the people searching for these specific keywords tend to convert into sales more often than those who enter more generic terms.
+Below is an example of local search results for the keywords CNC machining in NY.

 Technologies and software designed for marketing departments that automate repetitive tasks in order for more effective marketing and enable marketing at scale.